claus007/mopidy-mqFrontend/README.rst

 Intention is an easy integration into home automation programs like openhab.

-Last but not least there is one message which you can use to keep your speaker turned on - it is send in an aquidistant intervall like a heratbeat.
+Last but not least there is one message which you can use to keep your speaker turned on - it is send in an aquidistant interval like a heartbeat.

 Please, execuse me if I go not so deep into details but this extension is still under heavy development and many things will change...